-- Reposting on social media: - Check the "terms of use" or "terms of service" - Some social media platform terms of use allow reposting content found on the platform within the same platform - For example, the terms of service of X (formerly known as Twitter) state that all X users grant a license authorizing X to "make your Content available to the rest of the world and to let others do the same."
-In other words, you can retweet
+- Reposting on social media: - Just because material is accessible online does not mean that it is permissible to post - Check the "terms of use" or "terms of service" - Some social media platform terms of use allow reposting content found on the platform within the same platform - For example, the terms of service for X state that all X users grant a license authorizing X to "make your Content available to the rest of the world and to let others do the same." - However, under Instagram's Terms of Use and Meta's Community Standards you can only post content to Instagram or Threads that doesn't violate someone else's intellectual property rights.